ThePhilippeH/explainingCancerAI/README.md

 | Example Image 117 Grad-CAM | <img src="./images_report/original117.png" width="200"> | <img src="./cnn_explenations/cnn_gradcam_117.png" width="200"> | <img src="./images_report/vit_gradcam117.png" width="200"> | <img src="./swin_explanations/grad_cam_117.png" width="200">            |
 | Example Image 117 LIME     | <img src="./images_report/original117.png" width="200"> | <img src="./cnn_explenations/cnn_lime_117.png" width="200">    | <img src="./images_report/vit_lime117.png" width="200"> | <img src="./swin_explanations/lime_image_117_reshaped.png" width="200"> |

+In image 29, the results from different explainability methods show some differences, but an overall pattern can still be observed.
+In the Grad-CAM results, CNN accurately focuses on the lesion area and the darkest region of the skin; ViT’s attention covers almost the entire lesion; while Swin performs relatively weaker, partially focusing on hair in the image and some fine details within the lesion, which is clearly related to the design of Swin itself.
+In the LIME results, both Swin and YOLOv8 successfully capture important detailed regions, while ViT does not.
+This case may suggest that YOLOv8 and Swin have certain advantages in detecting key fine-grained features, while ViT tends to focus on the overall structure, making it less reliable in similar cases.

+In image 87, the results from different methods are relatively consistent.
+YOLOv8 shows attention over a large area, likely reflecting interference from noise.
+ViT focuses quite accurately on the main lesion area, showing its strength in coarse-grained attention.
+Swin also highlights the main lesion area but pays more attention to small details, which also makes it more sensitive to noise.
+This typical case may reflect the models’ differences in attention granularity and their ability to handle noisy environments.
+These trade-offs may be important to consider in real-world applications.

+In image 117, different methods show more varied behavior.
+YOLOv8 focuses well on key regions in the Grad-CAM result, while its LIME output is less clear.
+ViT focuses on the wrong edges in Grad-CAM but manages to locate the correct lesion area in LIME.
+Swin, similarly, focuses on the wrong edges in Grad-CAM, and although its LIME output partly identifies the lesion, it still shows attention to irrelevant edge areas.
+This case highlights the different characteristics of Grad-CAM and LIME in reflecting attention areas, and it also shows how Swin intuitively balances between the behaviors of CNN and Transformer models.

 ### ONE METHOD TO RULE THEM ALL MUAHAHAHA